 Via Egnatia: there are no problems, only different situations and through these situations I have learned a lot.

 Apart from the good company and the many friendly people we met, I enjoyed the landscape very much.
 In Albania, hills and slopes in every shade of green, the Skumbin river and the big torrent, the beautiful plains, snowcapped mountains all around, and then, all of a sudden, the lush meadows in Macedonia covered with all kinds of wild flowers like orchids, ornithogalum, blue anemones, which have disappeared in Holland long ago.
-I hope we can support the people of Albania and Macedonia to preserve their natural beauties.
+I hope we can support the people of Albania and Northern Macedonia to preserve their natural beauties.

 Looking for the old Via Egnatia that connected west to east and all the people in between.
 Some parts are still being used by local people, by cows and by playing children.
 Where do we find the old parts still visible?